 A devoted teacher and mentor, George was known not only for his extraordinary vision, aesthetic and craft but his generous love and support for actors, his deep interrogation of character and his breadth and depth of knowledge of the performing arts in all its iterations.
 He was also widely known and loved for his sense of kindness, generosity and humility and was an advocate of the benefits of meditation on artistic practice and well-being.

-George was born in Goulburn in 1931 in Canberra.
+George was born in Goulburn in 1931 in NSW.
 According to Nick Munro in the Sydney Morning Herald, George “was struck by the stage.
 He recalls his mother whispering words from Macbeth to her young brood at night: “Tomorrow and tomorrow and tomorrow.”

 “I needed to become an actor so badly that during my school years I would lie, cheat, flirt with anyone in order to be part of any performance,” George wrote in his 2006 memoir Simple Gifts: A Life in the Theatre.
 “My only reality became those moments on stage, performing in front of an audience, becoming someone else.”
 He put down his pen in the middle of his final taxation exam and walked from the room, living out the dreams of so many chartered accountants.
 He acted abroad and studied mime in Paris, before settling back in Australia as a stage director – including a stint with the fledgling Melbourne Theatre Company in the early 1960s.